Infection Control Procedures and Policy

 To reduce transmission items from home should be limited/prevented from being brought into the Playcare.
 We recognise however that some children may require a transitional object and consideration will be given on how to safely manage this to ensure children are supported in their transition from home to the setting to feel reassured and comforted.

-Sessions will remove unnecessary/surplus items from the classroom and other areas including toys, items and materials that are hard to clean.
+Sessions will remove unnecessary/surplus items from the classroom and other areas including soft toys, furnishings, items and materials that are hard to clean.
 Whilst ensuring the children still have adequate resources and furnishings to support quality experiences.

 Plans will be compiled to support children with individual needs an Individual Risk Assessment will be compiled in relation to supporting children with routines, new adjustments to the session and other COVID-19 measures.

 Re-adjustment to the routines may prove more challenging for some children with individual needs than others, and consideration and planning in coordination with parents may be requires as to best support children to settle back into the Playcare.